sourcegraph/handbook/content/departments/ce-support/ce/ie/implementation-prerequisites.md

 - Access to DNS for the domain being used for Sourcegraph instance
   - Access to create a TLS certificate for the hostname chosen for Sourcegraph instance
 - Ingress Controller installed on cluster (if applicable)
+  - The Ingress Controller must be allocated an external IP to make the instance available either over the internet or within the organization's network

 ## Additional Considerations